fabianotavallini/Google-Assistant-Example/README.md

 # Google-Assistant-Example
-Google Assistant example for base project structure
+Google Assistant with Dialogflow and Cloud Functions example for base project structure